MicrosoftDocs/powerapps-docs/powerapps-docs/teams/localizing-sample-apps.md

 4. Open the excel to add rows for this text:

-5. Create 8 rows in the Excel with OOBTextID value lblLoadingText_Welcome_locText and LanguageTag for the 8 rows:
+5. Create eight rows in the Excel with OOBTextID value lblLoadingText_Welcome_locText and LanguageTag for the 8 rows:

 | en-US |
 |-------|